CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 netq show evpn
 ```

-This example uses the Cumulus reference topology, where EVPN runs on all border and leaf switches.
+This example shows the Cumulus reference topology, where EVPN runs on all border and leaf switches.
 Each session is represented by a single row.

 ```
 cumulus@switch:~$ netq show evpn